How to Settle a Car Accident Claim Without a Lawyer

 Once you have obtained all of this information, present it in a package to the insurance adjuster and either include a demand or ask them for an offer.
 Before you make a demand or accept an offer, you need to know how much your health insurance paid out and what the outstanding medical bills are.
 These will need to be paid out of any settlement funds and your health insurance company will have a right of subrogation.

 PLEASE NOTE: If you were hit by a drunk driver, you should not try to settle your case yourself.
-You may be entitled to additional damages that the insurance company will not pay if you do not have a competent lawyer.
+You may be entitled to additional damages that the insurance company will not pay if you do not have a competent attorney.

 If you have any questions about whether it is a good idea to try to settle your car wreck claim yourself, call me today.